Turn Up the Butterfly Bass!

 going into battle with the vengeance of a fat girl’s transcendence

-making merry with the mischief of a dozen banana peels.
+making merry with the mischief of my own action movie reels.

 My bat, your frame.